aspose-slides/Aspose.Slides-Documentation/en/nodejs-java/developer-guide/presentation-content/manage-text/manage-textbox/_index.md

 1. Create an instance of the [Presentation](https://reference.aspose.com/slides/nodejs-java/aspose.slides/Presentation) class.
 2. Obtain a reference for the first slide in the newly created presentation.
-3. Add an [AutoShape](https://reference.aspose.com/slides/nodejs-java/aspose.slides/AutoShape) object with [ShapeType](https://reference.aspose.com/slides/nodejs-java/aspose.slides/GeometryShape#setShapeType-int-) set as `Rectangle` at a specified position on the slide and obtain the reference for the newly added `IAutoShape` object.
+3. Add an [AutoShape](https://reference.aspose.com/slides/nodejs-java/aspose.slides/AutoShape) object with [ShapeType](https://reference.aspose.com/slides/nodejs-java/aspose.slides/GeometryShape#setShapeType-int-) set as `Rectangle` at a specified position on the slide and obtain the reference for the newly added `AutoShape` object.
-4. Add a `TextFrame` property to the `IAutoShape` object that will contain a text.
+4. Add a `TextFrame` property to the `AutoShape` object that will contain a text.
 In the example below, we added this text: *Aspose TextBox*
 5. Finally, write the PPTX file through the `Presentation` object.

-This Javascript code—an implementation of the steps above—shows you how to add text to a slide:
+This JavaScript code—an implementation of the steps above—shows you how to add text to a slide:

 ```javascript
 // Instantiates Presentation